Texas, Florida and Arizona officials say early reopenings fueled explosion of coronavirus cases

 “Our strategy is moving along well,” he said, thanking front-line pandemic workers for their work.
 “It goes out in one area and rears back its ugly face in another area.
 But we have learned a lot.”

-He continued to assert that testing had driven up new case numbers – a claim contradicted by rising positivity rates and widely disputed by epidemiologists – and said the country was making progress on developing therapeutics and a vaccine.
+He continued to assert that testing had inflated new case numbers – a claim contradicted by rising positivity rates and widely disputed by epidemiologists – and said the country was making progress on developing therapeutics and a vaccine.

-Nationwide, the rolling seven-day average for new cases reached a new high of 48,361 on Saturday, up 11,740 from a week ago, according to tracking by The Washington Post.
-Eighteen states also reported new average highs.
+Public health experts have stressed that the recent surge in cases is not the result of expanded testing capacity alone.
+“When the virus is under control, testing doesn’t uncover more cases.
+It’s a tool for keeping the epidemic at bay,” said former FDA commissioner Scott Gottlieb, who served in the Trump administration.

-Officials continued to plead with the public to wear masks, practice social distancing and avoid large gatherings to stop the virus from spreading deeper into communities.
-Several more major U.S. cities, including Cincinnati and Cleveland, passed ordinances requiring people to wear face coverings while in public.
+Gottlieb voiced doubts about the country’s ability to slow the pandemic, saying waves of infection probably would persist through the rest of the year.
+The situation was at least as bad as it was during the height of the outbreak in New York earlier this year, he said, except that the country was not dealing with multiple centers of infection.

 – – –